V-Sekai/V-Sekai.aria-discord-bot/README.md

 1. Login to AWS console
 2. Switch to us-east-2 (Ohio)
 3. Type EC2 in the search bar and enter.
 Select the Instances(running) option.
-Click on the instance ID for BIDARA.
+Click on the instance ID for ARIA.
 4. Choose 'Connect'.
-5. Navigate to 'Session manager' tab and connect to BIDARA EC2 instance.
+5. Navigate to 'Session manager' tab and connect to ARIA EC2 instance.
 6. This will open a terminal (session manager) in a separate window.
 7. Run these commands in the terminal one-by-one to stop the discord bot, pull changes from github, and restart the bot.
 ```